 Microsoft Dynamics CRM offers several programming paradigms designed to give you the flexibility to decide what works best for your needs.
 An early-bound entity data model has been added that includes an "object services" layer that integrates with the stack and exposes entity values as .NET Framework objects.
 You can also use the late-bound scenario.

-The following diagram illustrates the key programmability scenarios for Microsoft Dynamics CRM 2013 and Microsoft Dynamics CRM Online.
+The following diagram illustrates the key programmability scenarios for Microsoft Dynamics CRM 2015 and Microsoft Dynamics CRM Online 2015 Update.

 Use these Microsoft Dynamics CRM programming paradigms for the following:

 Early-bound – Microsoft Dynamics CRM uses an entity data model and Windows Communication Foundation (WCF) Data Services technologies to provide a new set of tools that simplify the development of Internet-enabled applications that interact with Microsoft Dynamics CRM.
 This also enables an additional programming paradigm: an organization service context that tracks changes to objects and supports .NET Language-Integrated Query (LINQ) queries to retrieve data from Microsoft Dynamics CRM.
 For more information, see Use the early bound entity classes in code.